vmware/cloud-director-extension-standard-library/documentation/extensibility-platform/api-extensibility.md

 ### Right

 Extensions can create and manage rights that are meaningful for them.
-The extension is responsible for managing its rights, Cloud Director just supplies uniform APIs for adding, tracking and updating them.
+The extension is responsible for managing its rights, VMware Cloud Director just supplies uniform APIs for adding, tracking and updating them.

 The Right entity has the following fields:

 1. `Name` - String - the name of the right.
 In the case of a custom right a prefix that is added to the name that is supplied during creation and that is the namespace of the extension service that created the right.
 So if we have a Right that we want to add with the name of `customRight` and it is added in the context of an extension service with the namespace `com.sth.sthelse` the result for the name of the right will be `{com.sth.sthelse}:customRight`.
 This is the unique identifier of the right.
 2. `Type` - String - content type of the REST API resource - always `application/vnd.vmware.vcloud.admin.right+xml`
 3. `ServiceNamespace` - String - the namespace of the service this right is registered through.
-Should not be `com.vmware.vcloud` because this is reserved for vCloud Director and custom rihts cannot claim to be internal ones.
+Should not be `com.vmware.vcloud` because this is reserved for vVMware Cloud Director and custom rihts cannot claim to be internal ones.
 This is readonly.
 4. `Category` - String - the category of the right.
 It could be any string.
 The category is not bound to the namespace in order for some clients to be able to organize the rights in their own choosing.
 5. `Description` - String - a description of the right
 6. `BundleKey` - String